polymetrics-ai/polymetrics/README.md

 ## Support

 If you encounter any issues or have questions, please file an issue on our GitHub repository or contact our support team at support@polymetrics.ai

+---

+⚠️ **Warning**: Polymetrics is currently under active development and in a non usable state.
+Features and functionality may change without notice until this banner is removed.